huhuhang/contributing-guidelines/formatting-and-design-guide.md

 instead of:

-In the next step you will see there is a YAML file that defines this application.
+In the next step, you will see there is a YAML file that defines this application.
 Click on or type this command to see the YAML file.

 ```bash
 cat echoserver.yaml